 In March, when COVID-19 was quickly spreading, and it caused a significant number of deaths in Iran as experts on governance issues highlighted the views of the government and recalled the values of public services that are: equity, consistency, sustainability, adaptability, precedent and free public services.
 By pointing these principles government as well as experts reminded and advised the public service officials to extend their help and act accordingly.

-Economy
+The economy

 In February, two perspectives related to COVID-19 published in Tehran Times, one article expressed the worries related to the oil market due to the rapid spread of COVID-19 in China.
 At this time, the WHO declared the accelerated dissemination of COVID-19 as an emergency for global health and it created concerns on the world oil market.
 After the reflection of worries to the oil market, there were no articles or editorial in Tehran Time till February 23.
 However, after the report of the first case of coronavirus infection on February 19, there were scholars` thoughts related to the government's role, economy, and world politics.
 The government's instructions and their role mentioned, and economy-related editorial mainly focused on low oil price, downward indices of U.S stock.
 It indicated the worries and forecast related to the COVID-19 pressure on oil prices.
 In March, the Tehran Times published the opinions of scholars that gave high focus to the economy.
 As concern to the economy, rather job loss or loss due to the shutdown of industries, the main focus was related to the travel market and private theatre.
 It stated that unlike any previous year, this year, during the pick season travel market faced adverse hit due to the COVID-19 outbreak.
 Since local and government author¬ities issued severe warnings to limit travel between major cities in order to contain the virus.
 The government also warned that they might use "force" to limit travel throughout the country if needed.
 Further, experts addressed the loss of private theaters of Iran and the urge for government support to minimize the loss.